usdot-fhwa-OPS/V2X-Hub/configuration/README.md

-## Deployment Configuration
-### Introduction
+## Introduction
-This directory contains deployment configurations for deploying V2X-Hub on both ARM64(arm64) and x86(amd64) architectures.
+This directory contains deployment and configuration instructions for deploying V2X-Hub on both ARM64(arm64) and x86(amd64) architectures.

+> [!NOTE]
+> Separate deployment files/configurations are no longer necessary for arm64 and x86 deployments.

 ### Deployment Instructions
-Once downloaded, navigate to the directory corresponding to your computer’s processor (1) or (2):
+Once downloaded, navigate to the configuration directory:
 ```
-cd ~/V2X-Hub/configuration/arm64/
-cd ~/V2X-Hub/configuration/amd64/
+cd ~/V2X-Hub/configuration/
 ```
 Run the initialization script:
 ```
-./initialization.sh
+sudo ./initialization.sh
 ```
 Follow the prompts during installation.